Are You Our Ideal Group?

 - Like people and places that are exotic and foreign, and like experiencing and learning about other ways of life

-“I could write: Nice lodge, nice scenery, nice hospitality, but I won’t because every one else in this book already has, and you already know that.
+“I could write: Nice lodge, nice scenery, nice hospitality, but I won’t because every one else posting already has, and you already know that.
 In the spirit of your CREDO: thanks for letting me enjoy life at Beaver Lake Retreat this weekend, I loved the serenity and it is difficult to leave!
 Who wouldn’t want to stay forever?
 Nice 20 foot Christmas Tree!” –Robin, from Newfoundland

 “Vince, it’s been a wonderful stay.
 Its been clean, comfortable and restful.
 Catching a 12 inch trout and having it cooked for me in an hour says a lot.
 THANKS.” –Stewart, from New York City